catetin/Databricks_Handson_Seminar/README.md

 This repository is for attendees of Databricks Hands-on seminar.

 ## CSV data
 3 CSV files below are from [Brazilian E-Commerce Public Dataset by Olist](https://www.kaggle.com/olistbr/brazilian-ecommerce) on Kaggle.
-You can download them from [**HERE**](https://github.com/catetin/Databricks_Handson_Seminar/archive/master.zip)

 - olist_order_items_dataset.csv
 - olist_products_dataset.csv